 Nevertheless, he always invited a member of the appreciative studio audience to join him in a candlelit dinner to taste the final result.

 The 25-minute show was produced by Kerr’s wife, Treena, at CJOH-TV in Ottowa, Canada.

-Kerr returned in the mid-1970s, after a few years’ hiatus, with another syndicated cooking show.
+He returned in the mid-1970s, after a few years’ hiatus, with another syndicated cooking show, called Take Kerr.